-Although the restoration of Cheonggyecheon was initiated in a bid to restore historical and environmental values, the safety issues including flood prevention came to the fore in the course materialization.
+Although the restoration of Cheonggyecheon was initiated in a bid to restore historical and environmental values, the safety issues including flood prevention became significant during the work process.
 The city set the target flood recurrence interval of 200 years.
 Given that other 2nd-grade local streams were managed based on 50-year interval assumption, it was a decision to better ensure the citizens' safety by securing sufficient stream capacity to deal with local torrential rainfalls.
-The city also strived to secure discharge area by excavating the underneath of both banks (see attached fig.).
+The city also strived to secure discharge areas by excavating beneath both banks.

-Substantial number of sewerage pipes were buried near Cheonggyecheon, since sewage water of the downtown Seoul was traditionally gathered along it.
+A substantial number of sewerage pipes were buried near Cheonggyecheon, as sewage water from the downtown area has traditionally gathered along it.
 Finding ways to treat such sewage was a precondition to the restoration.
-Since the existing sewerage system was often combined with rainwater collection system before it reached the stream, it was practically impossible to segregate sewage from rainwater.
+Since the existing sewerage system was often combined with the rainwater collection system before it reached the stream, it was practically impossible to segregate sewage from rainwater.
 Separation between them was also inappropriate because the downtown rainwater flowing into Cheonggyecheon was highly polluted.
 Therefore, the municipality adopted a double-box system.
-The sewage would be treated in a combined system, but highly-polluted initial rainfall would be segregated into a separate pipeline to be treated at the treatment facilities, not flowing into the stream (see attached fig.).
+The sewage would be treated in a combined system and highly-polluted initial rainfall would be segregated into a separate pipeline to be treated at the treatment facilities, not flowing into the stream.

 Water supply and its quality